 2. Framework Lock-in

 Framework + deployment stacks only accept agents built in their framework.
 LangSmith Deployment runs LangGraph agents; Mastra Cloud runs Mastra agents.
 Leaving means rewriting.
-That's a legitimate trade — a tight loop between framework and runtime is genuinely ergonomic — but it's a commitment.
+That's a legitimate trade.
+A tight loop between framework and runtime is genuinely ergonomic.
+But it is a commitment.

 Agent-native runtimes and workflow engines are framework-independent: bring any agent code and run it.
 The cost is you lose some framework-specific niceties (LangSmith's tracing, for instance, is uniquely deep for LangChain-family projects).